A new £2 billion ‘Green Homes Grant’ scheme could see eligible homeowners claim up to £5,000 to help pay for energy efficient home improvements.

 The Green Homes Grant will provide at least £2 for every £1 homeowners and landlords spend to make their homes more energy efficient, up to £5,000 per household.
 For example, if you were having cavity wall and floor insulation fitted at a cost of £4,000, you’d only have to pay £1,320 and the government would pay the remaining £2,680.

 For those on the lowest incomes, the scheme will fully fund energy efficiency measures of up to £10,000 per household, so these homeowners won’t be required to contribute at all.
-The government has yet to confirm the level of income you’ll need to be on to qualify for a fully funded grant.
+To qualify for a grant up to £10,000, homeowners need to be receiving at least one of the following benefits.

 Why has it been introduced?